Clinical Nurse Leader (CNL)

 - Perform risk assessments and analyses to ensure patient safety

-- Responsible for ensuring cost effective care and address barriers to efficiency
+- Responsible for ensuring cost-effective care and addressing barriers to efficiency

 - Remain up-to-date on relevant research to ensure patients benefit from the latest innovations in care

-- Serve as generalized knowledge resource to entire care team, often directly managing nursing staff
+- Serve as a generalized knowledge resource to the entire care team, often directly managing nursing staff

 - Provide direct patient care and patient education on an ongoing basis

-There are a number of settings in which clinical nurse leaders work, including hospitals, private clinics and acute care institutions and research facilities.
+There are a number of settings in which clinical nurse leaders work, including hospitals, private clinics, acute care institutions, and research facilities.
 They may also work as nursing educators in medical colleges, where they develop and implement educational programs aimed at improving the quality of patient care.

 Clinical nurse leaders can expect a median salary of around $75,000, with a range of $50,975 – $100,094.
 Geographical location is the biggest factor impacting a clinical nurse leader's salary, followed by career length and experience level.